Access to Facilities

 5222 West Tyson Avenue

 The Department of Campus Safety does not patrol or provide security services at the Marine Science Center.
-All emergencies and crimes in progress should be reported to the Tampa Police Department at 911 or (813) 276-3200.
+All emergencies and crimes in progress should be reported to the Tampa Police Department at 911 or for delayed and non-emergency situations (813) 231-6130 for dispatch.
 As a follow-up to the reporting action with TPD, UT’s Department of Campus Safety should be notified to assist in accurately compiling the University’s annual crime statistics.